1911 Australian referendum (Trade and Commerce)

 The Constitution Alteration (Legislative Powers) Bill 1910, was put to voters for approval in a referendum held in the 1911 referendums.
 The bill sought to alter the Australian Constitution to extend the Commonwealth power in respect of trade and commerce, the control of corporations, labour and employment and combinations and monopolies.
 All of the proposed changes were contained within the one question.

 Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Legislative Powers) 1910'?

+Proposed Changes to the Constitution

-The proposal was to alter the text of section 51 of the Constitution to read as follows:
+The proposal was to alter the text of section 51 of the Constitution to read as follows (removed text stricken through; substituted text in bold):